-Please note: if you are using Windows 7 or any older version of the Windows operating system we recommend using the firewall that comes with that operating system.
-For those systems we would advise against installing an additional firewall software.
+- If you are using Windows (10 or an older version), we recommend using the firewall integrated in the operating system.
+We advise against installing additional firewall software.

-The wireless network named eduroam may also be used by guests from other universities whose home institution participates in the eduroam network.
+The wireless network called eduroam can also be used by guests from other universities whose home university is part of the eduroam network.

-If you have any problems accessing the wireless networks you may look for help in the WLAN-consultation hour at our helpdesk.
+If you have problems accessing the wireless network, you can find help in the W-LAN consultation hours at the advice center .

-Currently there are two different types of access points:
+There are currently two different types of access points in use:

-Theoretically, any access point may serve any number of operating stations.
-However, since stations share the bandwidth (shared medium), the theoretical transfer rate of 54 Mbit/s for one station decreases correspondingly.
+An access point can theoretically serve any number of stations.
+Since the stations share the bandwidth (shared medium), the theoretical transmission speed of 54 Mbit/s at one station drops accordingly.